3.2 Administration and governance

 The Ordinance on Cooperation to reduce Youth Unemployment (Förordningen om samverkan för att minska ungdomsarbetslösheten) from 2015 regulates cooperation between local Public Employment Service offices and municipalities.
 It is stated in the ordinance that cooperation can take the form of local agreements and training contracts and shall apply to unemployed young people between 16 and 24 years of age.
 Furthermore, government support may be provided to a municipality for both the promotion of local agreements and the organisation of work or training under a training contract.

-The Government has appointed the Delegation for the Employment of Young People and Newly Arrived Migrants (Dua) to promote cooperation between municipalities the Swedish Public Employment Service.
-Dua’s mandate includes conducting dialogue with and encouraging dialogue between individual municipalities, the Swedish Association of Local Authorities and Regions (SALAR), the labour market partners in the local government sphere (municipality and county council level), other central labour market partners, agencies, regional actors and others on how labour market policy initiatives to benefit young people and newly arrived migrants can be developed and made more effective at local level.
+The Government appointed the Delegation for the Employment of Young People and Newly Arrived Migrants (Dua) to promote cooperation between municipalities the Swedish Public Employment Service until March 2023.
+Dua’s mandate included conducting dialogue with and encouraging dialogue between individual municipalities, the Swedish Association of Local Authorities and Regions (SALAR), the labour market partners in the local government sphere and other central labour market partners on how labour market policy initiatives to benefit young people and newly arrived migrants can be developed and made more effective at local level.

-The Ministry of Culture (Kulturdepartementet) is in charge of youth policy.
-The ministry is responsible for preparing the elements of central government budget concerning youth.
+The Ministry of Health and Social Affairs (Socialdepartementet) is in charge of youth policy.
+The Ministry is responsible for preparing the elements of central government budget concerning youth.

-The Division for Youth Policy is placed under the Ministry of Culture.
-The main task for the Division for Youth Policy is to coordinate and develop youth policy issues, including cross-sectoral youth policy objectives and the follow-up of youth policy.
-The Division for Youth Policy is also responsible for the Swedish Agency for Youth and Civil Society (MUCF).
+The main task for the Ministry is to coordinate and develop youth policy issues, including cross-sectoral youth policy objectives and the follow-up of youth policy.
+The ministry is also responsible for the Swedish Agency for Youth and Civil Society (MUCF).

 The Ministry of Employment (Arbetsmarknadsdepartementet) is in charge of issues that concern the well-functioning of the labour market.
 This includes measures to get young people into work, matching, labour-market policy programmes and unemployment insurance, as well as issues on labour law and work environment so that everyone has the opportunity to take part in working life with good working conditions.